 Oolong tea is a partially fermented tea from the same plant as black tea and green tea.
 The difference comes from the way the plant is processed.

-This is especially evident in oxalate levels because black tea is very high.
-Yet green tea and oolong are relatively low in comparison.
+This is especially evident in the oxalate level, which is very high in black tea.
+Yet green tea and oolong are relatively low in comparison with black tea.

 Also, it is a good tea alternative for drinkers who want the kick of a stimulant in their drink.
 Because this tea contains chemicals that act like caffeine.
 And, it leaves tea drinkers feeling more alert.